chrismhodgson/nextjs-pfrac/data/_pages/races/hartcliff-hill.md

   Races in 2014, 2020 and 2021 were cancelled.
----

-Hartcliff Hill is a BS category fell race: 2½ miles with 492 feet of ascent.
-Marked and marshalled course &ndash; no navigation or prior experience required.
-The terrain is rough and can be extremely boggy.

-The race starts and finishes about ¾ mile from Langsett Barn so allow time after registration.
+course_records: |

-### Course Records (current course &ndash; since 2015)
+  ### Current course &ndash; since 2015

   Male: Max Wainwright, Dark Peak Fell Runners, 2019 &ndash; 15:37

   Female: Katie Walshaw, Holmfirth Harriers, 2019 &ndash; 17:47

-### Records for previous course:
+  ### Previous course:

   Male: Stuart Bond, Tommy's Fell Stars, 2009 &ndash; 14:54

   Female: N White, Bingley Harriers & AC, 2006 &ndash; 17:19
+---

+Hartcliff Hill is a BS category fell race on a marked and marshalled course &ndash; no navigation or prior experience required.
+The terrain is rough and can be extremely boggy.

+The race starts and finishes about ¾ mile from Langsett Barn so allow time after registration.